 When the Government amended the Ordinance in 1988, recognition was accorded to the TIC because of its unstinting efforts in representing and regulating the industry since its inception.
 Under the Travel Agents (Amendment) Ordinance 1988 , TIC membership became a statutory requirement for obtaining the Travel Agent's Licence, which was legally required of a company intending to carry on travel business.

 A TIC Reserve Fund (TICRF) was subsequently set up as one of the measures to protect outbound travellers.
-Travel agents were required to contribute 1% of the tour fare received as a levy to the TICRF.
-In the event of agent default, affected travellers were entitled to an ex gratia payment of 70% of the tour fare paid.
+Travel agents were required to contribute 1% of the outbound fare received as a levy to the TICRF.
+In the event of agent default, affected travellers were entitled to an ex gratia payment of 70% of the outbound fare paid.
 The TIC has since then been working closely with the Travel Agents Registry to monitor the operation of travel agents and to maintain a high professional standard of the industry.

 In 1990, the TIC and the TICRF became public bodies under the Prevention of Bribery Ordinance.